MohamedTaha4499/FPGA-Digital-Design-Lab-Tasks/README.md

 # FPGA-Digital-Design-Lab-Tasks
-Verilog code for Labs, Tasks, and assignments for training.
+Verilog Code for Labs, Tasks, and assignments for NTI Summer Training.